de-shyt/CUB_conspects/2-spring2023/Software engineering.md

 Developer understands the system but tests it "gently".
 Independent tester must learn about the system and attempts to break it.

-Testing shows errors, requirements conformance, performance and, of course, quality of the code.
+Testing shows errors, requirements conformance, performance and the quality of the code (reliability, robustness, security, etc).
 The code with tests should be well structured and should have a documentation.

 Source code and test code should be separated.

-#### Software Costs

-requirements << design & documentation << testing <<< maintenance

-#### Test Feature Space

-1. Automation
-   - manual
-   - automatic
-2. Accessibility
-   - black box -- testing code without knowing the source code
-   - white box (glass-box testing) -- the opposite to the black box
-   - grey box
-3. Level of testing
-   - unit tests
-   - integration
-   - system
-   - acceptance
-   - regression
-4. Quality of code
-   - correctness
-   - reliability
-   - robustness
-   - performance
-   - security
-   - ...